 Our two cozy waterfront cabins are just a few steps down to the beach, near the mouth of Ucluelet Harbour.
-They are totally self-contained cabins, each with a Queen bed, kitchenette and 3-piece bathroom; one isÂ 7 years old and the second identical cabin is nowÂ 5 years old.
+They are totally self-contained cabins, each with a Queen bed, kitchenette and 3-piece bathroom; one isÂ 13 years old and the second identical cabin is nowÂ 11 years old.
 Just the right size for two people, they are tailor-made for the perfect romantic getaway.
 Privacy is respected; the cabins are on opposite corners of a half acre waterfront property, with a barrier of trees between them.
 We are walking distance to the Wild Pacific Trail and all amenities.

 Cabin amenities include:

 * Great view, with fishboats coming and going, as well as wildlife — sea lions hauled out on the dock nearby, a family of river otters who live under the neighbour’s dock, lots of birds including Eagles, Kingfishers, Herons & Stellars Jays.

 * Large sundeck with 2-person jetted soaker tub, BBQ, bistro set, and privacy screen of trees.

 * Nicely appointed, with all towels & linens provided.
 Lots of extras such as binoculars, flashlight, CDs,Â silk flowers, candles, hairdryer, etc.

 * Cooking facilities include a kitchenette (stove top, fridge, sink), microwave, coffee maker, toaster, kettle, pots & pans, dishes, cutlery and other utensils as well as the outdoor BBQ with side burner.